What is an IB Education?

 “I did both IB and UA Early College, which is what I recommend over taking each program by itself.
 The IB program gave me bigger picture skills, research skills, and helped me learn and think holistically.
 Early College just gave me credit.
 When combined with IB and AP credit, I entered the University of Alabama with 41 total credits and sophomore standing.”
 Shannon Anderson, Murphy IB Class of 2017

-- Algebra CP (9th grade, if not completed in 8th)
+- Algebra HR (9th grade, if not completed in 8th)

 - AP World History (9th)